GooFit/GooFit/docs/documentation.md

 Here the initial 2 is the number of parameters - mean and sigma.
-Then come their respective indices; since by assumption the Gaussian is the only PDF we’re constructing, these will simply be 0 and 1.
+Then come their respective indices; since by assumption the Gaussian is the only PDF we're constructing, these will simply be 0 and 1.
 Then comes the number of observables, which is 1, and finally the index of the observable - which, as it is the only observable registered, must be 0.
 Now we can consider how the device-side code makes use of this: